PRIVACY STATEMENT FOR KONGSBERG GRUPPEN

 KONGSBERG consists of the three business areas Kongsberg Maritime, Kongsberg Digital and Kongsberg Defence & Aerospace.
 Websites and services within these business areas may have additional or more specific privacy statements.

 KONGSBERG has adopted binding corporate rules ("the KONGSBERG BCR").
 The KONGSBERG BCR provide KONGSBERG with a legal basis for transferring personal data from group companies established within the EEA to group companies established outside the EEA.
 The KONGSBERG BCR have been approved by the Norwegian and other relevant data protection authorities and is an important mean to demonstrate compliance with the EU General Data Protection Regulation 2016/679 ("GDPR").
 For more information about the KONGBSERG's BCR and group companies bound by the BCR, please see the public version of the KONGSBERG BCR.
+This public version of the BCR was last updated 2 September 2019.

 Public Version of KONGSBERG